What Christians Ought to Believe

 Creation is a cooperative effort by all members of the Godhead.
 How so?
 The biblical witness is clear that God is the creator (see Gen 1:1; Isa 45:18; Mark 13:19; Eph 3:9).
 However, specific roles are assigned to the specific members of the Godhead within the act of creating itself.
 God the Father is the one “from whom all things came” (1 Cor 8:6; see Mal 2:10; Rom 11:36; Heb 2:10).
 Jesus Christ is the one “through whom all things came” (1 Cor 8:6) and “in him all things were created” (Col 1:16).
 The Spirit of God was active in creation as the one who “hovered” over the primordial waters to bring life into existence (Gen 1:2) and is generally associated with the impartation of life into living creatures (Job 33:4; John 6:63; Rom 8:10). (pp 70-71)

 Chapter 5 speaks to the divine and human natures of the Son and is an outstanding introduction to Christology.
 I do think that briefly introducing the notion of perichoresis (“mutual indwelling”) as it relates to the hypostatic union of the two natures of Christ would be useful here.
-This is a neglected motif in Trinitarian studies, even among academics, which has the unfortunate effect of beginners in theology never learning.
+This is a neglected motif in Trinitarian studies, even among academics, which has the unfortunate effect of beginners in theology never learning about it.
 As I’ve reviewed elsewhere, Charles Twombly’s Perichoresis and Personhood does a tremendous job in showing how perichoresis applies to the hypostatic union of Christ’s human and divine natures.

 Chapter 6 unpacks the role of Jesus as Messiah and Lord and clearly ties together various biblical themes (kingdom, covenant, Adam, Israel, redemption, et al.) into the person of Christ.
 Regarding Jesus’s lordship, Bird repeats “The term ‘Lord’ has become one of the most lifeless words in the Christian vocabulary” (from Carl Henry’s God, Revelation, and Authority 2:239) and laments “when the title ‘Lord’ lost its reverence, it also lost its relevance and was reduced to something like ‘a spiritually meaningful religious leader.'”
 For new believers or mature, this has immanent import on so many levels and there is much discussion and self-assessment that readers should consider here.
 Daily.